 I grew up with four brothers and a sister, cats, dogs, and guinea pigs in a small town on the east coast of the North Island in New Zealand.
-One of our family traditions was to tell the story behind what we'd seen.
-So, if we saw a sheep walking with a duck, a new story was born.
+One of our family traditions was telling the story behind what we'd just seen.
+You can probably imagine, with so many kids and pets, how many stories we had!

-In high school I discovered my favourite subject - physics - and my career as an Orthotist and Prosthetist began.
+It was while at high school I discovered the fascinating world of physics - and my career as an Orthotist and Prosthetist began.
 But while fitting arms and legs, and designing braces to help people stand, walk, and run, I also wanted to write.

 Then one day I found the yellowed newspaper clipping of a story I'd once submitted to the local newspaper, and that's when I knew writing had been my dream all along.

 I now live in Toronto, Canada with my husband, family and dogs, Molly and Cooper.
 I write children's non-fiction stories and recently launched my website, Whole Food Studio, because in my spare time I discovered photography and testing out new recipes is a whole lot fun.